 The first year of trading in a new country or region is without a doubt the most important.
 A strong and experienced legal representative will enable the company to stand up to the pressures of the various market entry, employment, and corporate compliance requirements.
 Setting a strong legal base from the outset will allow the company to grow unhindered by non-compliance or misunderstanding.

 In the same sense, a weak or inexperienced legal representative could delay the incorporation process and cause major setbacks.
 The entire company’s liability resting on the shoulders of an inexperienced legal representative could spell disaster for future activity.

 Determine what your representative can and can´t do

 Either in the company bylaws or articles of company incorporation, shareholders have the ability to custom and specifically define the extend and reaches of the legal representative’s powers.

-Depending on the level of trust involved, it is possible for your legal representative to have a full set of powers: executing transactions, employing personnel and making deals with no limit.
+Depending on the level of trust involved, in Chile, it is possible for your legal representative to have a full set of powers: executing transactions, employing personnel and making deals with no limit.
 However, it is highly advised, that these powers are limited to a specified set of tasks and therefore protecting the company’s interests in the event of mistrust.